Constant Time Graph Neural Networks: Introduction

-In addition to presenting positive results, we show that some existing GNNs, including the original GraphSAGE \cite{GraphSAGE}, cannot be approximated in constant time by any algorithm.
-Our theoretical results not only provide guarantees of approximation errors but also reveal which information each GNN model gives importance to in the light of the computational complexity.
-The GNN architectures that can be approximated in constant time do not use the fine-grained information but only the coarse information of the input graph, whereas the GNN architectures that cannot be approximated in constant time do use all the information of the input graph.
+In addition to presenting positive results, we show that some existing GNNs, including the original GraphSAGE, cannot be approximated in constant time by any algorithm.
+These results indicate that the constant-time approximation is not trivial but characteristics of certain GNN architectures.

+Furthermore, in addition to providing guarantees of approximation errors, our analysis also reveals which information each GNN model gives importance to in the light of computational complexity.
+The GNN models that can be approximated in constant time do not use the fine-grained information of the input graph, whereas the GNN architectures that cannot be approximated in constant time do use all the information of the input graph.
 These observations provide theoretical characteristics of GNN architectures.

-We experimentally show the validity of our theories including negative results, and we show that the approximation error between the exact computation and its approximation rapidly converges to zero when possible.
-To the best of our knowledge, this is the first analysis concerning constant time approximation for GNNs with a theoretical guarantee.

-{\bf Contributions:} \begin{itemize} \item We analyze the neighbor sampling technique for GraphSAGE, graph attention networks (GATs), and GCNs to provide theoretical justification.
-In particular, our analysis shows that the complexity is completely independent of the number of nodes, edges, and neighbors of the input. \item We show that some existing GNNs, including the original GraphSAGE \cite{GraphSAGE}, cannot be approximated in constant time by any algorithm (see Table \ref{tab: summary} for details). \item We empirically validate our theorems using synthetic and real-world datasets. \end{itemize}
+{\bf Contributions:} \begin{itemize} \item We analyze the neighbor sampling for GraphSAGE, graph attention networks (GATs), and GCNs to provide theoretical justification.
+Our analysis shows that the complexity is completely independent of the number of nodes, edges, and neighbors. \item We show that some existing GNNs, including the original GraphSAGE, cannot be approximated in constant time by any algorithm. \item We empirically validate our theorems using synthetic and real-world datasets. \end{itemize}

-\newcolumntype{C}{>{ \arraybackslash}p{1.1in}}
+\newcolumntype{C}{>{ \arraybackslash}p{0.8in}}